austinbourdier/Node-firebase-twitter-analytics/README.md

 <li>Interesting real-time data analytics.
 This kind of data modeling could have implications for tracking the effectiveness of marketing campaigns hour-by-hour.</li>
 <li>Effective code flow, decent GUI.</li>
 <li>Effective commit messages, detail for professional development standards.</li>
+<li>Very scalable.
+It was easy to add on extra functionality.</li>
 <li>Built something I'm truly proud to call my own.</li>
 </ol>

 <h2>Things learned</h2>
 <ol>
 <li>Firebase was not necessary.
-Given the high volume of tweets coming in, and the limits on data storage imposed by Firebase, another tool such as socket.io would have been preferable.<li>
+Given the high volume of tweets coming in, and the limits on data storage imposed by Firebase, another tool such as socket.io would have been preferable.</li>
 <li>Node does not allow for in-browser user input, this made it impossible to cleanly and effectively filter by specific word.</li>
 <li>Heroku does not handle env variables well.</li>
 </ol>